-Taboo Tuesday was a pay-per-view concept where fans played a significant role by voting matches or stipulations.
+Taboo Tuesday was a pay-per-view concept where fans played a significant role by voting for matches or stipulations.

-Outside of the semi and main event, as well as a surprisingly good opener, this show is run of the mill.
-Matt Hardy and Rey Mysterio fought Chris Masters and Snitsky in an unexpectedly entertaining curtain jerker, Ric Flair valiantly wrestled Triple H in an Intercontinental title steel cage match, and John Cena defended his WWE title against Kurt Angle and Shawn Michaels in likely the match of the night.
+Outside of the semi and main event, as well as a surprisingly good opener, this show is run-of-the-mill.
+Matt Hardy and Rey Mysterio fought Chris Masters and Snitsky in an unexpectedly entertaining curtain-jerker, Ric Flair valiantly wrestled Triple H in an Intercontinental title steel cage match, and John Cena defended his WWE title against Kurt Angle and Shawn Michaels in likely the match of the night.

 In a move that definitely would not be excepted today (and rightfully so), fans got to vote on what the women wore in the “Fulfill Your Fantasy” Battle Royal – with lingerie winning the vote.

 Legends such as Vader, Jimmy Snuka, and Mankind also returned that evening for the nostalgia pop.